 Lost & Found Pets

-As the only shelter in our community, the Lincoln County Animal Shelter (LCAS) strives to help all lost dogs and cats, and will do our best to accommodate all other domestic animals such as potbellied pigs, rats, ferrets, iguanas, rabbits, guinea pigs, and birds.
+As the only shelter in our community, the Lincoln County Animal Shelter (LCAS) strives to help all lost dogs and cats and will do our best to accommodate all other domestic animals such as potbellied pigs, rats, ferrets, iguanas, rabbits, guinea pigs, and birds.

 Please make sure your pets have ID including a license, microchips with up-to-date registration, and collars with tags to ensure we can reunite you with your furry friend.
 Proactive steps to help in case your pet gets lost include registering your pet with Finding Rover and Nextdoor Pet Directory.